 Reducing your credit hours has implications for both your aid eligibility for the current semester and future terms.
-Your aid eligibility is based on the number of credit hours for which you are enrolled on census day, usually the Friday of the second week of classes.
-If your enrollment increases or decreases, it may affect your financial aid eligibility.
+Your aid eligibility is based on the number of credit hours for which you are enrolled on at the end of the add/drop period, usually the Friday of the second week of classes.
+If your enrollment increases or decreases it may affect your financial aid eligibility.

-If you did stop attending classes, this is considered an unofficial withdrawal.
-This means that the midpoint of the term is used as your last date of attendance and your aid eligibility is reduced by up to 50%.
+In the unofficial withdrawal calculation, the midpoint of the term is used as the last date of attendance and aid eligibility is reduced by up to 50%.